wohaco/despace/venera_1.md

 ## Mission
 Venera 1 was the second of two attempts to launch a spacecraft to Venus in February 1961, immediately following the launch of its sister ship Venera‑1VA No.1, which failed to leave Earth orbit.
 Soviet experts launched Venera‑1 using a Molniya carrier rocket from the [Baikonur Cosmodrome](baikonur.md).
 The launch took place 1961.02.12 at 00:34:36 UTC.

-The spacecraft, along with the rocket’s Blok‑L upper stage, were initially placed into a 229 × 282 km low Earth orbit, before the upper stage fired to place Venera 1 into a heliocentric orbit, directed towards Venus.
+The spacecraft, along with the rocket’s Blok‑L upper stage, were initially placed into a 229 × 282 ㎞ low Earth orbit, before the upper stage fired to place Venera 1 into a heliocentric orbit, directed towards Venus.
 The 11D33 engine was the world’s first staged‑combustion‑cycle rocket engine, and also the first use of an ullage engine to allow a liquid‑fuel rocket engine to start in space.

-Three successful telemetry sessions were conducted, gathering solar‑wind and cosmic‑ray data near Earth ([EVN‑097](venus.md)), at the Earth’s Magnetopause, and on February 19 at a distance of 1 900 000 km.
+Three successful telemetry sessions were conducted, gathering solar‑wind and cosmic‑ray data near Earth ([EVN‑097](venus.md)), at the Earth’s Magnetopause, and on February 19 at a distance of 1 900 000 ㎞.
 After discovering the solar wind with [Luna 2](luna_2.md), Venera 1 provided the first verification that this plasma was uniformly present in deep space.
 Seven days later, the next scheduled telemetry session failed to occur.
-On 1961.05.19 Venera 1 passed within 100 000 km of Venus ([EVN‑005](venus.md)).
+On 1961.05.19 Venera 1 passed within 100 000 ㎞ of Venus ([EVN‑005](venus.md)).
 With the help of the British radio telescope at Jodrell Bank, some weak signals from Venera 1 may have been detected in June.
 Soviet engineers believed that Venera 1 failed due to the overheating of a solar‑direction sensor.